ramenengine/RamenEngine/objects.md

 `eachcell ( addr n xt -- )  ( addr -- )` and `eachcell> ( addr n -- <code> )  ( addr -- )` are tools for processing cell arrays.

 `some ( objlist filterxt xt -- )  ( addr n -- )` and `some> ( objlist filterxt -- <code> )  ( addr n -- )`   are tools for creating temporary filtered arrays of objects.  the arrays are destroyed automatically.

+"filterxt"'s stack effect should be ( addr -- flag ) where if flag is true the object is kept.